This post may contain affiliate links. See my disclosure for more information.

 Thumbprint cookies filled with jam, Nutella, or chocolate chips is one way to go.
 Or you can stir chopped nuts, chocolate, seasonal sprinkles, or other goodies in to the dough before baking.

-I usually make them in their naked form, with only the addition of almond extract to dress them up.
-The scoop I use leaves me with cookies that look like tiny scoops of ice cream.
-And that’s the recipe I’ll give you below.
-But you can flatten the balls, too, if you like a more traditional cookie shape.
+But, I usually make them in their naked form, with only the addition of almond extract to dress them up.
+The scoop I use leaves me with cookies that I think look like tiny scoops of ice cream.

 The other changes I made are to add a pinch of salt and some extracts for flavor.
 And since the original calls for self-rising flour, which I never have on hand, I tweaked the recipe for that as well.